-Cats tend to do all sorts of strange things, which are both cute and puzzling in the same time.
+Cats tend to do all sorts of strange things, which are both cute and puzzling at the same time.
 One such thing is sticking their tongues out without an obvious reason.

 You know what I’m talking about – the tiny pink tip that’s showing while your furball is sleeping or while it’s looking through the window.
 You’ve most definitely seen it and you’ve probably wanted to snap a quick picture of the moment and post it on Instagram for all of your followers to appreciate.